omec-project/pfcpsim/README.md

 ```
 - `-fuzztime`: the time you want to run the fuzzing test.
 - Do not change the value of either `-parallel` or `-p` flag because it will cause the race condition.
-- The example output for fuzzing test:
+- The output for the fuzzing test looks like this:
 ```
 fuzz: elapsed: 0s, gathering baseline coverage: 0/100 completed
 fuzz: elapsed: 3s, gathering baseline coverage: 0/100 completed